MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browserobserver.md

 [RequestHostPositionChanged](#requesthostpositionchanged) | Raised when the browser requests that the host change its size or position.
 [RequestHostShowTheater](#requesthostshowtheater) | Raised when the browser is requesting the host to enter or leave theater mode.
 [RequestHostWindowFocus](#requesthostwindowfocus) | Raised when the host is requested to take or give up focus.
-[RequestHostWindowFocusSync](#requesthostwindowfocussync) | Raised when the host is requested to take or give up focus, in this version the browser will wait until the provided event is signaled.
+[RequestHostWindowFocusSync](#requesthostwindowfocussync) | Raised when the host is requested to take or give up focus.
 [UpdateHostFavicon](#updatehostfavicon) | Raised when the favicon has changed.
 [UpdateHostTitle](#updatehosttitle) | Raised when the title of the page has been updated.
 [UpdateSecureLockIcon](#updatesecurelockicon) | Raised when security information of the page has changed.